-You've been sent to this page because your child has had a seizure without a temperature.
+You've been sent to this page because your child has had a suspected seizure while their temperature was normal.
 Sometimes young children can experience convulsions (seizures) as a result of an uncontrolled high temperature, these are called febrile convulsions.

 What is a seizure?